 Historians often talk about ‘the archive of the feet’ or the idea of ‘psychogeography’ each of which can help us understand the people of the past by tracing their footsteps.
 There are excellent books about this idea such as those by Tim Ingold, and even better books that study a region in this way such as Tim Robinson’s Stones of Aran.
 But life in the past was far more watery than many such books recognise: before roads and rail, routes of trade and travel were often coastal rather than inland.
 And for anyone wanting to explore unfrequented places and forgotten histories, self-powered boats are wonderful tools.
 They make places accessible, such as caves, shallows and rocky islands, where few other vessels can land:

 When miles offshore, the sight of another human across rough seas (with no possibility of interaction) can provoke feelings of the most extraordinary loneliness:

-I started kayaking ten years ago, and Llinos Owen (the person in many of the photos) and I soon shared four boats, each suited to different interactions with the ocean.
-The first is the long yellow sea kayak in most pictures on this site (an SKUK Explorer HV) which is built for speed on long journeys, laden with kit; the second is slightly smaller and lighter (an SKUK Romany, the red boat at the top of the page, excellent on rough seas but not for long expeditions); the third is 6ft smaller (11.5 ft) – the ‘Rockhopper’ in the photo above, not so fast for long journeys, but so robust it can be beaten against coastal rocks with abandon; the third is a tiny surf kayak (a Necky Jive, just 8ft, in the photo below) purely for entertainment among the waves.
+I started kayaking ten years ago, and Llinos Owen (the person in many of the photos) and I soon shared five boats, each suited to different interactions with the ocean.
+The first is the long yellow sea kayak in most pictures on this site (an SKUK Explorer HV) which is built for speed on long journeys, laden with kit; the second is slightly smaller and lighter (an SKUK Romany, the red boat at the top of the page & in the video, my favourite on really rough seas but less good for long expeditions); the third is 6ft smaller (11.5 ft) – the ‘Rockhopper’ in the photo above, not as fast for long journeys, but so robust it can be beaten against coastal rocks with abandon; the fourth & fifth are tiny surf kayaks (a Mega Bullitt & Necky Jive, just 9/8ft, the latter in the photo below) purely for entertainment among the waves.